What the Heck Are Non-Starchy Veggies, Anyway?Article posted in: South Beach Simple

 What are some examples of non-starchy vegetables?

-Cucumbers, bell peppers, asparagus, cauliflower, broccoli and leafy greens are all examples of non-starchy veggies you can enjoy in unlimited quantities on any phase of South Beach Simple.
+Cucumbers, bell peppers, asparagus, cauliflower, broccoli and leafy greens are all examples of non-starchy veggies you can enjoy in unlimited quantities on any phase of the South Beach Diet.

 Just keep in mind that if you’re not purchasing these foods fresh, there are some things to keep in mind: